The Union Church in Waban may physically reside at the corner of Beacon and Collins streets in Newton, but our love, work and joy span the globe.

 A letter from Yarisleidy…

 In 2012 the Union Church In Waban sponsored a student from San Juan named Yarisleidy.
 This is the letter of appreciation she wrote after graduating.

 It is a pleasure for me to write again, and take the chance to wish you a year full of success, love, peace and everything that God wants to fill your hearts with.Thanks to the foundation and all of you who are the inspiration for young people, today I can say that I have a degree in Business Administration with an average over 80% during my entire career.
 I am currently analyzing the possibility to study ecotourism of environmental engineering in Chile, I have some scholarships references but apply is now my challenge.
 Why Chile?
 Because it is one of the countries with advanced environmental education, obviously after Brazil, but they speak Spanish (hahahahaha).
 I am currently working on Comunidad Connect, coordinating the environmental projects and I like it a lot, it is a topic that I am passionate about and I want to professionalize in everything of social and environmental work.
 Talking about the “Community Service Program” that the foundation promotes, I have a project with kids that I am thinking on keep on working although I already graduate.
 In the project we are teaching English to the kids, we are also giving talks about values, education and motivation, also doing activities where they learn and reflect.
 I hope to keep in touch with you all, and someday soon I will be able to say “Hello, I’m here.”
 My English is not perfect but I learn more every day, and with practices it gets easier.

 With love, Yarisleidy Cortez

-More photos/videos and more information about the trips over the years visit our mission outreach photo gallery on the home page.
+More photos/videos and more information about the trips over the years visit our mission outreach photo gallery on the home page and our collection of videos from the trips.
 For more information about the Nicaragua Outreach Committee and how you could get involved email the church office or chair, David Spertner (617-549-1200).